Dipolariton propagation in a van der Waals TMDC with {\Psi}-shaped channel guides and buffered channel branches: Conclusions

 \section{Conclusions}

 The optimum efficiency $\varepsilon$ for an unbuffered $\Psi$-shaped TMDC channel has been shown to be maximized at particular values of $ \theta_{E}$ and $F$.
 In particular, for values of $F$ = 2.0eV/mm and $ \theta_{E}$ = \ang{60}, we can re-route $\approx$85$\%$ of dipolaritons through the upper branch of the unbuffered channel.
-When considering a buffered channel, we are able to re-route $\approx$100$\%$ of dipolaritons as demonstrated in other geometrically similar channels when the channel parameters are set to $F$ = 2.0eV/mm and $ \theta_{E}$ = \ang{60} \cite{Serafin17}.
-For all cases considered, $\varepsilon$ and $\varepsilon_{2}$ were shown to be monotonically increasing functions with an increase of $F$ as well as an increase of $ \theta_{E}$.
+When considering a buffered channel, we are able to re-route $\approx$100$\%$ of dipolaritons as demonstrated in other geometrically similar channels when the channel parameters are set to $F$ = 2.0eV/mm and $ \theta_{E}$ = \ang{60}.
+For all cases studied, $\varepsilon$ and $\varepsilon_{2}$ were shown to be monotonically increasing functions with an increase of $F$ as well as an increase of $ \theta_{E}$.
 The impact of increasing driving force and electric field angle was less substantial on $\varepsilon_ {2}$ when compared to $\varepsilon$.
-These results closely resemble the results when considering Y-shaped channel guides \cite{Serafin17}, with efficiencies over $95\%$ at optimal parameter ranges.
-Our results demonstrate the possibility of replicating other proposed designs of optical transistors in TMDC materials, whilst also opening the route toward the design of novel optoelectronic applications using $\Psi$-shaped channel guides and buffered channels.
+These results closely resemble the results when considering Y-shaped channel guides \cite{Serafin17}, with efficiencies and performance over $95\%$ at optimal parameter ranges.
+However, it is important to note that as our angles approach $ \theta_{E}$ = \ang{60}, we approach a saturation point where a further increase in electric field angle does not generate a substantial increase in upper branch polariton number, thus indicating that a further increase in electric field angle will not necessarily improve performance further.
+Thus, we can claim that our studies demonstrate optimal efficiencies for the angles between $ \theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{60}, without commenting on behavior outside of this range.
+Regarding experimental implementations, there have been investigations into two-terminal devices \cite{Rui} and field-effect transistors \cite{Zhang} that can be run at the voltages we have considered here, thus demonstrating a possibility of experimental testing of the model we have considered here.
+Our results demonstrate the possibility of expanding the repertoire of other proposed designs of optical transistors in TMDC materials, whilst also opening the route toward the design of novel optoelectronic applications using $\Psi$-shaped channel guides and buffered channels.